the-technat/dotfiles/README.md

 $HOME/.local/bin/chezmoi init --apply the-technat
 ```

 Note: We assume that either this runs somewhere you can enter your password a couple of times or passwordless-sudo is configured.
+This implies that the user we want dotfiles for also exists already.

 ### Post Configuration (macOS only)